 Lake Sognsvann, Oslo Norway

-The performance would end when the raft broke free.
+The Journey was the making of the raft and would end when the raft broke free.

 I had the naïve notion that perhaps the temporary architecture of the space might somehow navigate round the law of having to move on every 48 hours.
 It didn't.

 After 5 days I was told to leave immediately by Kommune Politi, On the final day, the same officer returned halting the performance within hours of the raft breaking free, over concerns for public safety, threatening arrest if I impeded him or the other two officers present from disposing of my gear.